- Download as PDF and Word

 How to Write a Loan Agreement

-Follow these steps to write your own loan agreement that will protect you in case the borrower fails to pay you back or defaults on the loan.
+Follow these steps to write your loan agreement that will protect you if the borrower fails to pay you back or defaults on the loan.

 1. Write the Name of the Parties